jesusvasquez333/ipmi-docker/README.md

 ## Source code

-The IPMC package containing source code and binaries were taken from SLAC's version, hosted internally.
+The IPMC package containing source code, libraries, and binaries was taken from SLAC's version, hosted internally.
 The package was manually copied into this repository in the form of a tarball.

 ## Building the image